Should Canada Allow Exports of Banned Single-Use Plastics?

 What Could Change

-Canadian manufacturers could resume exporting plastic straws, bags, cutlery, stir sticks, six-pack rings, and food containers.
-The domestic ban stays in place—you still won't find these at Canadian stores.
-This aligns Canada with the EU approach, which also bans domestic use but allows exports.
+If approved, Canadian factories could resume making plastic straws, bags, cutlery, stir sticks, six-pack rings, and food containers—but only for export.
+The domestic ban stays in place.
+This aligns Canada with the EU approach, which also allows exports of banned plastics.

 Key Issues

-- Should Canada allow exports of single-use plastics that are banned domestically?
+- Should Canadian companies be allowed to manufacture and export single-use plastics that are banned domestically?

-- How to balance protecting Canadian manufacturing jobs with environmental commitments?
+- How do we balance protecting Canadian manufacturing jobs with environmental goals?

 How to Participate